 race in their work.
 Eric Gaskins, who trained under couturier Hubert de Givenchy,

 creates eveningwear in the tradition of the French haute couture.
-His white gown is
+His white gown was intricately

-intricately beaded to mimic the brush strokes seen in Franz Kline’s paintings.
-The
+beaded to mimic the brush strokes seen in Franz Kline’s paintings.
+The father-son

-father-son duo at Casely-Hayford incorporate elements of anarchy into traditional
+duo at Casely-Hayford incorporated elements of anarchy into traditional British fine

 Eric Gaskins, dress, 2014, USA, Gift of Eric Gaskins, 2016.53.1